 Get blank index cards and have the children write and draw the target vocabulary (four of each vocabulary word) on one side.
 Once they’re done making the cards, they play go fish, dealing five cards to each student.
 For example, if the vocabulary is animals, and ‘dolphin’ is one of the terms, student 1 would ask student 2: ‘Do you have a dolphin?’.
 If student 2 doesn’t have that card, they say ‘go fish!’.
 Student 1 then picks a card from the middle pile of leftover cards that weren’t dealt.
 If student 2 does have the card, they must give it to student 1.
 The student that collects more groups of four cards, wins.

 Was this article helpful?
 Share it with the world!
 Do you have other fail-proof games that you’d like to share with our TEFL teacher community?
-Leave a comment below.
+Leave a comment for us on Instagram or Facebook.